 In this unit students explore the power of experiments in developing models & theories.
-They investigate a variety of phenomena by making their own observations and generating questions, which in turn lead to experiments.
+They investigate a variety of phenomena by making their own observations & generating questions, which in turn lead to experiments.
 Students investigate the ways in which forces are involved both in moving objects and in keeping objects stationary and apply these concepts to a chosen case study of motion.

-Students choose one of eighteen options related to climate science, nuclear energy, flight, structural engineering, biomechanics, medical physics, bioelectricity, optics, photography, music, sports science, electronics, astrophysics, astrobiology, Australian traditional artefacts and techniques, particle physics, cosmology and local physics research.
-The selection of an option enables students to pursue an area of interest through an investigation and using physics to justify a stance, response or solution to a contemporary societal issue or application related to the option.
+Students choose one of 18 options related to climate science, nuclear energy, flight, structural engineering, biomechanics, medical physics, bioelectricity, optics, photography, sports science, electronics, music, astrophysics, astrobiology, Australian traditional artefacts & techniques, particle physics, cosmology & local physics research.
+The selection enables students to pursue an area of interest through an investigation using physics to justify a stance, response or solution to a contemporary societal issue application related to the option.